charlotte-2222/FemboyBot/README.md

 ### Features(Still in Beta):

 - Minor Admin
-- Easter egg message events
+- Easter egg self events
 - Various animals can be webscraped
 - Welcomes new members